 Generally, regurgitation happens when cats eat too much too fast.

-What are the Types of Vomiting in Cats?
+What Are the Types of Cat Vomit?

 The color, texture, and contents of your cat’s vomit can give you important clues about what’s going on in their body.
 Here’s a quick guide: